+385 98 9205 935 iscmentoring.eu@gmail.com

 Some days later I was in the car of a guy who invited me to make a trip to the nearby mountain.
 On the top of the mountain, he tried to kiss me.
 I refused.
 On the way back, he swerved to a forest path and threw himself at me.
 I scrambled for the door, managed to open it and ran away into the forest.
 It was dark by then.
 I ran, hid behind trees, then walked until I found a small restaurant and asked some people to drive me back to the city.
 The guy phoned me next day (yes, I gave him my phone number before chaos ensued.
 Yes, I was naive.
 We already established that.) and claimed that he thought I would like it.
 I told him not to call me ever again.
 Of course he called.
 He gave up after a while.

 Next episode (yes, there was a next episode.
 I know, I know.) was with a guy who offered me a part time job.
-It sounded interesting enough, so I agreed that he would drive me to his supposed shop where I would be working.
+I certainly needed a job, so I agreed that he would drive me to his supposed shop where I would be working.
 He drove in silence.
 Somehow, I felt something was off.
 I still have no idea what did I sense – smell?
 Posture?
 Expression? – but my heart started pounding.
 My body was screaming, “Get out of here!”
 At the next red traffic light, I opened the door and left without a word.
 He didn’t seem surprised.
 He barely looked back.
 I trusted my instincts, finally.
 How many girls didn’t?
 Or were too polite to leave?

 Luckily, I was never truly assaulted or stalked.
 Perhaps even such violent people were shocked into inaction by my naivety.
 People I met those days weren’t overly skillful in manipulating, either; by the time I met some such people, I was slightly less naive.
 Anyway, I stopped responding to men approaching me in the park.
 That was easier said than done.
 Slowly, I stopped going to the park altogether.